leemWF/READMEVault/wepulled/swp/README.md

 ```

 :fire: Attention :fire:
-- Less ranges this week on Bear side.
-Watch out your HP.
-- Replicate what we did last week.
-Big tank heal.
+- Big tank heal.
 Healers stick to their assignments.
 Run as soon as you get burn.

 <br>
 <br>